natcobbinah/RavenousApp/README.md

-#Info
+# Info
-This webApp is a demo of a business search site using yelpAPI to find business and their related information, saving users time and stress in searching for a business need nearby or anywhere around the globe
+This webApp is a demo of a business search site using yelpAPI and React library to find business and their related information, saving users time and stress in searching for a business need nearby or anywhere around the globe

 # Getting Started with Create React App